-On Form 423-2(c), the information relating to lines 1-11 of Transfer Facility IMT, line 1 for Crystal River 1&2, and lines 1-3 for Crystal River 4&5 in columns J, Old Value, and K, New Value, FPC argues, relates to the particular columns on Form 423-2, 423-2(a), or 423-2(b) to which the adjustment applies.
+On Form 423-2(c), the information relating to lines 1-2 for Transfer Facility IMT, line 1 for Crystal River 1 & 2, and line 1 for Crystal River 4 & 5 in columns J, Old Value, and K, New Value, FPC argues, relates to the particular columns on Form 423-2, 423-2(a), or 423-2(b) to which the adjustment applies.
 The column justifications above also apply to the adjustments for those columns reported on Form 423-2(c), especially retroactive price increases and quality adjustments which apply to the majority of the adjustments on that form.

-An examination of FPC document numbered DN-08838-94 relating to June, 1994, shows that it contains confidential information which, if released, could affect the company's ability to contract for fuel on favorable terms.
+An examination of FPC documents numbered DN-00609-96 relating to November, 1995, show that they contain confidential information which, if released, could affect the company's ability to contract for fuel on favorable terms.
 Therefore, as discussed above, the information for which confidentiality is sought is granted confidential classification.